Immigrant Song: Composition and lyrics

-The song begins with a distinctive, wailing cry from Plant and is built on a repeating, staccato riff by guitarist Jimmy Page, bassist John Paul Jones, and drummer John Bonham.
-It is performed in the key of F minor at a moderate tempo of 112 beats per minute.
-There is a very faint count-off at the beginning of the track with much hiss which appears on the album version, but is trimmed from the single version.
+The song begins with a repeating, staccato riff by guitarist Jimmy Page and drummer John Bonham.
+Bassist John Paul Jones comes in on the ninth measure.
+It is performed in the key of F♯ minor at a moderate tempo of 112 beats per minute.
+A distinctive, wailing cry from Plant sets in after eight repeats.
+A very faint count-off in a different tempo (about 150 bpm) occurs at the beginning of the track, with much hiss, which appears on the album version, but is trimmed from the single version.
 The hiss is feedback from an echo unit.

 A phrase from the song was used as the title of Stephen Davis' biography of the band, Hammer of the Gods: The Led Zeppelin Saga.
-The lyrics also did much to inspire the classic heavy metal myth, of Viking-esque figures on an adventure, themes which have been adopted in the look and lyrics of bands such as Iron Maiden, Saxon, Manowar and Amon Amarth.
+The lyrics also did much to inspire the classic heavy metal myth, of Viking-esque figures on an adventure, themes that have been adopted in the look and lyrics of bands such as Iron Maiden, Saxon, Manowar, and Amon Amarth.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: